DiGergo/interactive-fe-dev-memory-game-project/README.md

 * **Git** Used Git to track changes in my source code.
 * **GitHub** I used GitHub to store my project and also to deploy my website.

+## Testing

+## Deployment

+## Credits

+### Content

+* I used a tutorial by Beau Carnes on how to build a Simon Game in Javascript for beginners, you can watch it [here](https://www.youtube.com/watch?v=n_ec3eowFLQ&t=3152s).
+I did reuse some of his ideas tailored to my needs to build the main logic of my game, with additional functions which were written by me.
+The design and layout are only my hands work.

+### Media

+* The sounds for my game were made by a friend because the original Simon game sounds didnt match my notion.
+* The favicon I used is from [Findicons.com](https://findicons.com/) and it was free to use.
+* The restart button is from [iconfinder.com](https://www.iconfinder.com/) and it was free to use.

+### Acknowledgements

+* I would like to thank **Beau Carnes** for the brilliant tutorial which helped me a lot.
+* A special thanks to my mentor **Seun Owonikoko** for all the help and feedback!